ADVERTISEMENT

 27 Jun 1964

-Peter and Gordon went to No.1 on the US singles chart with the John Lennon and Paul McCartney song 'A World Without Love', also a No.1 in the UK.
+Peter and Gordon went to No.1 on the US singles chart with the John Lennon and Paul McCartney song 'A World Without Love', which was also a No.1 in the UK.
 Peter Asher went on to become James Taylor and Linda Ronstadt's manager.

 18 Jun 1964